 Sealing cracks and gaps in the walls inside your house will keep any Asian lady beetles that manage to sneak into your wall cavities from accidentally exiting into your living space.
 Since Asian beetles spend most of their time in your home hibernating out of sight, you’ll often see them in the spring, when the weather is warm enough that they’re looking for a way outside.
 They don’t actually want to be in your bedroom anymore than you want them there.

-When you do see Asian lady beetles indoors, the best method of getting rid of them is to simply vacuum them up.
+When you do see Asian lady beetles indoors, the best method of getting rid of them is to simply vacuum them up, especially using the hose attachment.
 Smashing, swatting, or even sweeping them will trigger reflex bleeding and leave yellow stains on your stuff.
 If you would rather release the Asian lady bugs outdoors than have them die inside your vacuum cleaner, you can slip a knee-high nylon stocking inside the hose attachment on the vacuum cleaner and secure it with a rubber band around the opening.
 The suction will pull the beetles inside the stocking without killing them, and you can take the stocking outside to humanely release the insects.